FAQs - Online Testing

 Is there a practice test available for students to complete before testing?

 - Yes.
-There are a few practice options, including practice tests for the Iowa Assessments and Better Test Scores.
+There are a few practice options, including Better Test Scores.
 For information about CogAT practice tests, contact BJU Press Testing.
 Note that the practice tests are not available in online format.

 - There is also a Getting Started practice session included with the test (to be taken just before the first session).
 Created to introduce students to the online testing format, it provides students with a limited number of sample questions, gives instruction on how to use the highlighter function, and teaches students how to review answers.
 The sample questions do not reflect test subtests or content.